 This blockchain security company does pretty good smart contract audits and suggests recommendations when they detect vulnerabilities and security issues.
 The company has at least two different audit teams working on the same project independently.
 This maximizes efficiency.
 In addition, it also checks the results at the final stage.

 Chainsulting is a German distributed ledger technology (DLT) and digital asset company.
 It is one of the best smart contract auditors founded in 2017 by its managing directors, Florian Prochka and Yannick Heinze.
-Its services include development, consulting, smart contract security auditing, and blockchain consulting and research.
+Its services include development, consulting, smart contract security auditing, blockchain consulting and research.

-The German company SolidProof specializes in auditing contracts and provides best blockchain solutions.
+The German company SolidProof specializes in auditing contracts and provides the best blockchain solutions.
 Hundreds of satisfied customers have already been able to appreciate the high quality and security of the services.
-Specialists draw up individual reports and security analysis discovering vulnerabilities and classifying them by severity.
+Specialists draw up individual reports and security analyses discovering vulnerabilities and classifying them by severity.
 Moreover, the company uses the best auditing and KYC well-known protocols to create reliable DeFi projects.
 Furthermore, this smart contract auditor carefully checks all parties to the contract and establishes the legality of the sources of their assets.
 The company also uses the DSGVO regulation and protects data from unauthorized access.

 Quantstamp is a security validation protocol for smart contracts that improve security within the crypto world.
 The benefits of a security protocol include automation, trust, control, and the ability to solve complex problems in a distributed network.
 The protocol consists of two parts: